Peter Benton: Season 15

 During the 15th and final season of ER, at the end of the episode "The Book of Abby", long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
 Among them, the tag "Benton" can be seen.

 Benton returns in the 19th episode of the 15th (final) season of ER in the episode "Old Times" which first was broadcast on 12 March 2009.
 In the episode, he visits an old friend and former student John Carter who is awaiting a kidney transplant, and it is revealed that Benton has left private practice for a surgical attending position at Northwestern University Hospital now that Reese is thirteen.
-He is seen wearing a wedding ring, so it is assumed he has married Cleo Finch who Benton states are at home watching Reese.
+He is seen wearing a wedding ring, so it is assumed he has married Cleo Finch who Benton states is at home watching Reese.
 Benton decides to observe Carter's transplant and Benton's insistence on being thorough, which annoys the surgeon, allows a complication to be resolved and the surgery to be a success.

 In the series finale, Benton goes to Carter's opening of his new hospital with Reese.
 He also goes to the afterparty with Carter, Susan Lewis, and Kerry Weaver and meets Elizabeth Corday and Rachel Greene.